Language-Research-Technology/ldac-profile/profile/profile.md

 at the RO-Crate package level and in a repository containing multiple packages.

-This profile assumes that the principles and standards set out in the Arkisto platform, or similar compatible approaches are being used.
+This profile assumes that the principles and standards set out in the Arkisto platform, or similar compatible approaches, are being used.

 The core metadata vocabularies for this profile are:

 - RO-Crate recommendations for data packaging and basic discoverability metadata which is mostly Schema.org terms with a handful of additions.
-Following RO-Crate practice, basic metadata terms such as "who, what, where" and bibliographic-style descriptions are chosen from schema.org (in preference to other vocabularies such as Dublin Core or FOAF) where possible with domain-specific vocabularies used for things which are not common across domains (such as types of language).
+Following RO-Crate practice, basic metadata terms such as "who, what, where" and bibliographic-style descriptions are chosen from Schema.org (in preference to other vocabularies such as Dublin Core or FOAF) where possible with domain-specific vocabularies used for things which are not common across domains (such as types of language).